ImageOptim/gifski/README.md

 See [releases](https://github.com/ImageOptim/gifski/releases) page for executables.

 If you have Rust, you can also get it with `cargo install gifski`.
-Run `cargo build --release` to build from suorce.
+Run `cargo build --release --features=openmp` to build from suorce.

 ## Usage